rabbitmq/rabbitmqadmin-ng/README.md

 # will use the settings from the section called [staging]
 rabbitmqadmin --config $HOME/.configuration/rabbitmqadmin.conf --node staging show churn
 ```

+## Project Goals Compared to `rabbitmqadmin` v1

+This version of `rabbitmqadmin` has a few ideas in mind:

+* This is a major version bump.
+Therefore, reasonable breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in fourteen years
+* `rabbitmqadmin` should be standalone binary.
+There are very few reasons not to build and distribute it that way
+* Standalone project, not an obscure feature: `rabbitmqadmin` should be a standalone tool, not a relatively unknown "feature" of
+  the RabbitMQ management plugin, and should be developed as such, not tied completely to the development
+  environment, practices and release schedule of RabbitMQ itself
+* v2 should be a distributed via GitHub releases and not a special `rabbitmq_management` endpoint
+* There is a lot of room to improve validation of flags and arguments, since breaking changes are OK for v2
+* This tool should strive to be as free as practically possible from CVEs in other projects that show up on security scans.
+  CVEs from older Python versions should not plague OCI images that choose to include `rabbitmqadmin` v2

 ## Breaking or Potentially Breaking Changes